311crimemap/nuisancemaps/ops/deploy/README.md

 For initial restore to different environment, may need to specify the latest backup set, and modify the job command:

+The `set` value comes from `pgbackrest info` (diffs are lengthly, full backups are shorter ids)

 ```
+# restore from incremental backup

 pgbackrest --stanza=311crimemap --repo=2 --delta \
     --set=20240702-211456F_20240702-212513D \
     --log-level-console=detail restore